-We won't cover you under 'D.1 Cancelling or changing your journey before you leave (page 33) or 'D.2 Changes to your journey once you have left (page 39) if you need to claim because of a medical procedure that you're either:
+We won't cover you under 'D.1 Cancelling or changing your journey before you leave' (page 34) or 'D.2 Changes to your journey once you have left' (page 38) if you need to claim because of a medical procedure that you're either:

-- on a waiting list for - scheduled to receive.
+- on a waiting list for; or - scheduled to receive.

-This exclusion applies even if your medical assessment lists your health conditions as covered conditions.
+This exclusion applies even if the condition you are having the medical procedure for is listed on your medical assessment as a covered condition.